-Code 4 refers to an outreach environment, excluding a client's home or usual place of residence, where treatment is provided.
-An outreach environment may be any public or private location that is not covered by codes 1-3.
+This code refers to an outreach environment, excluding a client's home or usual place of residence, where treatment is provided.
+An outreach environment may be any public or private location that is not covered by Codes 1-3.
 Mobile/outreach alcohol and other drug treatment service providers would usually provide treatment within this setting.